8 Amazing Tips for a More Organized Desk

 Tally up your devices

-Make a list of all the devices you own.
-Also, don’t forget to include devices used on an infrequent basis, such as digital cameras, or recorders.
+Make a list of all the digital devices you currently own and use at your desk and in your work.
+Don’t forget to include devices used on an infrequent basis, such as digital cameras, voice recorders, or other specialized digital equipment related to your business or industry.

 Gather up charging cords